aec3675/ztf_IIb/for_fed.md

 # Lightning Model Explainer

 >This model was fit to an initial sample of 10 ZTF/ATLAS forced photometry light curves of doubly peaked SNe IIb light curves.
-The goal was to ascertain population statistics of these objects and use the best-fit parameters as individual features in filter for use in alert stream to catch these objects early on (i.e. before re-rising to nickel-peak).
+The goal was to ascertain population statistics of these objects and use the best-fit parameters as individual features in a filter for use in alert stream to catch these objects early on (i.e. before re-rising to nickel-peak).

 Note: we do not intend this model to be fit to live-stream alert stream light curves.